ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 When a path or function expression resulting in an empty nodelist appears on either side of a comparison:

-* a comparison using the operator `==` yields true if and only if the comparison is between two expressions, each of which is a path or a function expression, and each of which result in an empty nodelist.
+* a comparison using the operator `==` yields true if and only if the comparison is between two `comparable`s, each of which is a path or a function expression, and each of which result in an empty nodelist.

 * a comparison using the operator `<` yields false.